Moudoux/OpenTexonBlogger/README.md

 Download the source and put it in your web server then open the file php/config.php and edit to your liking making sure to set a web server address and where the website location is.
 After that navigate to http://yoursite.com/install and follow the onscreen instructions.

+### Translations

+Feel free to translate this software into your language, head into lang/EN/language.php and create a request and translate to your language.

 ### Todos

  - Add more info to account.php